nathanboktae/mocha-phantomjs/README.md

 # Installation

-We distribute [mocha-phantomjs as an npm](https://npmjs.org/package/mocha-phantomjs) that is easy to install.
+We distribute [mocha-phantomjs as an npm package](https://npmjs.org/package/mocha-phantomjs) that is easy to install.
 Once done, you will have a `mocha-phantomjs` binary.
 See the next usage section for docs or use the `-h` flag.

 # Usage

 ```
  Usage: mocha-phantomjs [options] page

  Options: